-3.1.8.2.2 Contact A/E Firm(s)
+Contact A/E Firm(s)

-The Agency should telephonically contact one or more A/E firms who have demonstrated a capability to do the necessary work in a timely manner (either through previous contracts or on their Forms AE-1 through AE-6).
+The Agency shall telephonically contact one or more A/E firms who have demonstrated a capability to do the necessary work in a timely manner (either through previous contracts or on their Forms AE-1 through AE-6).
 The Agency should describe to the A/E the nature of the work and the necessary time frame for accomplishing the work.
 A commitment should be requested from the firm(s) that if it is selected for the work, it will provide the services within the required time frame.